m-laprise/llamaparty/step_by_step_resources.md

   * [Visualizing the Loss Landscape of Neural Nets](https://arxiv.org/abs/1712.09913) (12-2017)
   * [An Empirical Investigation of Catastrophic Forgetting in Gradient-Based Neural Networks](https://arxiv.org/abs/1312.6211) (12-2013)

-## Researchers choices in fine-tuning paradigms and methods
+### Researchers' choices in fine-tuning paradigms and methods

 For models with billions of parameters, fine-tuning requires hundreds of GBs of VRAM.
 For a 7B model, fine-tuning requires up to ~200GB of memory.